2026 Alpine Skiing World Cup – Men's downhill: Finals

-The World Cup finals in the discipline are scheduled to take place on Saturday, 21 March 2026 on the Olympiabakken course at Kvitfjell, near Lillehammer, Norway.
-Only the top 25 skiers in the World Cup downhill discipline and the winner of the 2026 FIS Junior World Championships in the discipline, plus any skiers who have scored at least 500 points in the World Cup overall classification for the season, will be eligible to compete in the final, and only the top 15 will earn World Cup points.
+The World Cup finals in the discipline took place on Saturday, 21 March 2026 on the Olympiabakken course at Kvitfjell, near Lillehammer, Norway.
+Only the top 25 skiers in the World Cup downhill discipline and the winner of the 2026 FIS Junior World Championships in the discipline (which was cancelled due to bad weather), plus any skiers who have scored at least 500 points in the World Cup overall classification for the season, were eligible to compete in the final, and only the top 15 earned World Cup points.
+All 23 of the healthy qualifiers competed (missing only Nils Alphand of France and Elian Lehto of Finland), as well as 500-point qualifier Marco Schwarz of Austria, setting the starting field at 24.
+In the race, Paris managed to reverse his results vis-à-vis von Allmen from Crans Montana in February, this time edging von Allmen by .19 seconds for his first win of the season, which enabled Paris to place third in the discipline for the season, behind only Odermatt and von Allmen.